krishna426426/Module-4-Ansible/README.md

  Step 1.
-On the Windows host, open **Sublime Text 3** from the Start menu, create a new file and enter the following into the window:
+On the desktop, open **Sublime Text 3** from the Start menu, create a new file and enter the following into the window:

 ```
 ---